cbaker730/php-serialization-README.md/README.md

     ?>

 #### Make the script callable from an HTTP server with $_GET['arepo'] and host on apache2 or php -S 127.0.0.1:80.
-Call it with 'curl -XGET -d '<serialized object>' localhost/code.php'
+Call it with 'curl -XGET -d '-serialized object-' localhost/code.php' or http://127.0.0.1/code.php?arepo=-serialized object-

     <?php